Aspher0/GilTransferer/README.md

 - Remove unnecessary TaskQueue delays (Make processing faster overall)
 - Make the process of setting up mannequins better, right now there are a few tasks failing when setting up, not all cases are covered.
 It only slows the process but doesn't seem to completely block the process.
 - Make the process of setting up mannequins more automatic (TP to estate/room/apartment if not inside already)
-- Move some of the settings from the Scenario to the Mannequins, for example the destination type, the player for estate TP, etc. To be able to have different mannequins in different places instead of just one.
+- Move some of the settings from the Scenario settings to the Mannequin settings, for example the destination type, player for estate TP, room number (etc...), instead of being global to the scenario, should be per mannequin in case they are in separate places.
+- Related to above task: have an option to also specify the estate ward/plot a mannequin is in so if 2 mannequins are in the same FC estate but different FC rooms, so that instead of TPing to estate/address again, it will just change room.
+- Before setting up a mannequin, check if the retainer has space left (the 20 slots to sell) AND if the retainer is not gil capped (if gil capped, it will go to void)
+- Have an option to TP with lifestream address book instead.
 - In the mannequin settings, when setting up the character assigned to a slot, be able to override the amount of gils to send.
 - Make it so you process all assigned slots on a character before changing character.
 - Add a check to verify that the slot you are purchasing is the right one (Read node text for price ?)